 Sugar

-I really hate to include sugar in pancake recipe, especially when you’re going to top it with butter and pure maple syrup anyway, but we need just a teeny bit to counteract the bitter of the unsweetened cocoa.
+I really hate to include sugar in a pancake recipe, especially when you’re going to top it with butter and pure maple syrup anyway, but we need just a teeny bit to counteract the bitterness of the unsweetened cocoa powder.

 I often use honey or maple syrup to sweeten, but Turbinado sugar works really well for this recipe.
 It’s not as refined as white sugar and still helps us cut back.